 [Emily’s note: Naomi is at is again with her sourdough goodness!
-If you haven’t seen the other posts in this series (and especially if you feel the teesiest bit intimidated by sourdough – start here.]
+These sourdough lemon poppy seed muffins are next level.
+If you haven’t seen the other posts in this series (and especially if you feel the teensiest bit intimidated by sourdough – start here. ]

 While we usually think of sourdough in terms of bread, sourdough fermentation can be applied to a number of different flour based goods, such as pancakes and muffins, like these sourdough lemon poppy seed muffins.